ricardoboss/STEP/README.md

 ## Features

-- **Easy to learn and use**
-    - STEP is designed to be easy to learn and use.
-    - It has a simple syntax and a small set of features.
+- **Easy to learn and use** — It has a simple syntax and a small set of features.
-- **Statically typed**
-    - STEP is statically typed.
-- **Interpreted**
-    - STEP is interpreted.
+- **Statically typed** — You need to declare the type of a variable before you can use it.
-    - This means that you don't need to compile your code before you can run it.
+- **Interpreted** — You don't need to compile your code before you can run it.
-- **Cross-platform**
-    - STEP is cross-platform.
-    - This means that you can run it on Windows, Linux and macOS.
+- **Cross-platform** — You can run it on Windows, Linux and macOS.
-- **Open source**
-    - STEP is open source.
-    - This means that you can contribute to the language and its ecosystem.
+- **Open source** — You can contribute to the language and its ecosystem.
-- **Extensible**
-    - STEP is extensible.
-    - This means that you can write your own functions and libraries and import them anywhere.
+- **Extensible** — You can write your own functions and libraries and import them anywhere.

 ## Installation